Dancing and Singing through the Bill of Rights

 All groups present their data to the class.
 The class discusses any trends evident from the surveys.

 Place the students in the same ten cooperative groups from day one.
 The groups will have the same amendment from the first day (used in the Frayer model).
-The facilitator hands out the posters of Attachment Three: Constitutional Amendment Poster Pages to the appropriate groups.
+The facilitator hands out the posters of Handout Three: Constitutional Amendment Poster Pages to the appropriate groups.
 These posters are written in language which is “user friendly,” or more modern for the students.